urbit/docs/tutorials/arvo/cli-tutorial.md

 10-arm Gall agent core.
 See the [shoe example app walkthrough](#shoe-example-app-walkthrough) for how to do this.

-Under each header we give the type signature for the arm found in `/lib/shoe.hoon`.
+Under each header we give the type signature for the arm.

 #### `+command-parser`